 - Go to this unofficial Telegram group.

 Directly go to Burble.
 Burble is a really active user in DN42 who has many nodes around the world.
-Visit his peering info page to see his server information and contacts.- To reduce network centrality and avoid single point failure, Burble now only accept users with at least 2 already established peers.
+Visit his peering info page to see his server information and contacts.- To reduce network centrality and avoid single point failure, Burble now only accepts users with at least 2 already established peers.

 - Directly go to me.
 Click here or the DN42 item on the top navbar to see my information and contacts.

-Very Important System Configuration¶
+Very Important System Configuration

 First, MAKE SURE that you enabled Linux's packet forwarding, or